 The Nature of War

 Specialist Justin Cliburn was deployed to Iraq in 2005.
-While serving in Baghdad, he formed an unlikely friendship with Ali and Ahmed, two boys who lived near his compound.
+While serving in Baghdad, he formed a friendship with Ali and Ahmed, two boys who lived near his compound.

 Remembering One Tough Veteran: Lieutenant Susan Ahn Cuddy

-Flip and Christine Cuddy remember their mother, Susan Ahn Cuddy, a Navy gunnery officer who served in World War II.
+Flip and Christine Cuddy remember their mother, Susan Ahn Cuddy, the first Asian American woman in the Navy and the first woman gunnery officer teaching air combat tactics.

 Pearl Harbor, Tattooed on Your Soul

-On December 7, 1941, over two thousand people died when Japanese fighter planes attacked Pearl Harbor.
+On December 7, 1941, over 2,000 people died when Japanese fighter planes attacked Pearl Harbor.
 On that day, Frank Curre, then a teenager, was serving aboard the U.S.S.
 Tennessee.

 Want even more stories?
 Sign up for our Story of the Week newsletter to discover a new voice every week.